hippyhippohops/Machine-Learning-and-Scientific-Computing-applied-to-Inverse-Scattering/README.md

 %% Refer to NeuralNetworks.py to see my notes and code on how to implement perceptrons, FFNN from scratch and using Keras.

+# Numerical PDE, Numerical Analysis and Scientific Computing

+# Ploting Wave Propagation in Matlab

+Using createpde() in Matlab, this script (EMWaveScattering) was developed to play with how scatterers affect the wave propagation.
+To-do List:
+1) Do something similar for the helmholtz Equation.
+2) One of the papers that talks about using DL in ISP states we need to discretise ODE.
+Why is that necessary when we have this?

-# Finite Difference Method applied to the Helmholtz Equation
+## Finite Difference Method applied to the Helmholtz Equation

 This started off as a class project (MATH715: Introduction to Applied Math I) for me.
 My group was tasked to do a project involving a real-life example of solving large systems of linear equations directly.
 Inspired by this set of notes (https://www.ljll.math.upmc.fr/frey/cours/UdC/ma691/ma691_ch6.pdf), we set off to create the following programs: